Fall Dryland Training

 Winter Classes, Clinics and Training

-If you are a total beginner, we recommend that you start through Cypress Ski School, where they will start out from scratch.
+If you are a total beginner, we recommend that you start through Cypress Ski School, (or join us at Silverstar - see below) where they will start out from scratch.
 Then when you can ski about 10 km distance or more, our classes will focus on technique and training to get you going further and faster.
 As beginner skiers, you still benefit from all membership privileges and is an excellent opportunity to get to know your fellow skiers.

 Stay tuned for prices, dates and registration to be announced early season.
 The following is a list of programs we have run in the past, and classes run pending current needs of the club, and instructor availability.
 As all classes fill up, check back regularly.
 You must be a current member to participate.